 Having recognized the diversity of world views in Nova Scotia through many feng shui clients, Grace returned to school and completed an MA in Religious Studies, a Spiritual Care internship CPE-1 and a M.Ed. in Counselling.
 Life sometimes goes in circles.

 Grace has created many learning opportunities for the exploration of diversity, particularly for young adults through the Kinship project.
 She continues to coach feng shui clients, create art and provide guided labyrinth walks.
-Her main interest now is to assist people through therapeutic conversation to live authentic, peaceful and joyful lives.
+Her main focus now is her work as a Registered Counselling Therapist.
+She is actively assisting adults from all walks of life, and diverse backgrounds, to live authentic and meaningful lives.
+Change is possible.